 These sites lay out basic information in clear, easy-to-understand detail.

 If you have further questions, please call 3-1-1 or 512-974-2000.

 In addition to the statewide mask order, the Texas Governor made the announcement on Thu, June 25 to temporarily pause additional reopening phases.

 Austin Public Health (APH) currently provides free tests at a drive-through site to anyone who has been approved via the online public enrollment system: Austin Public Testing Enrollment Form.

 Current criteria for getting a test include the presence of symptoms, exposure to others who have tested positive, and other high-risk factors identified by the CDC.

-- If you are eligible, you can sign up for testing at a drive-through location.
+- If you are eligible, you can sign up for at a drive-through testing.

 - If you need to be tested and do not have access to a vehicle, please contact CommUnity Care for other options.